shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 ## Evolving the Final Code

-- Evolve the code
-    + Adding more test cases
-    + Make them pass one by one

 For now, we have only one test case for the `makeCurry` function.
 Let's think about different scenarios for our curry function.

 1. Our curry function should always accept one function as parameter, if there is no function provided, it should throw an error.